nordeck/bullseye-lxc-jitsi/docs/component-list.md

 - Custom configurations are needed for many components
 - Custom tools, scripts and modifications are needed to integrate components
 - No publicly available documentation with all details
+- Additional customizations and modifications may be needed depending on the target environment and use-case.

 ## jitsi-meet